James Baldwin

-James Arthur Baldwin (né Jones; August 2, 1924 – December 1, 1987) was an American writer and civil rights activist who garnered acclaim for his essays, novels, plays, and poems.
+James Arthur Baldwin (August 2, 1924 – December 1, 1987) was an American writer and civil rights activist who garnered acclaim for his essays, novels, plays, and poems.
 His 1953 novel Go Tell It on the Mountain has been ranked by Time magazine as one of the top 100 English-language novels.
 His 1955 essay collection Notes of a Native Son helped establish his reputation as a voice for human equality.
-His 1965 debate with William Buckley is regarded as one of the most influential debates on Race.
+His 1965 debate with William Buckley is regarded as one of the most influential debates on race in the United States.
 Baldwin was an influential public figure and orator, especially during the civil rights movement in the United States.

 Baldwin's fiction posed fundamental personal questions and dilemmas amid complex social and psychological pressures.
-Themes of masculinity, sexuality, race, and class intertwine to create intricate narratives that influenced both the civil rights movement and the gay liberation movement in mid-twentieth century America.
-His protagonists are often but not exclusively African-American, and gay and bisexual men feature prominently in his work (as in his 1956 novel Giovanni's Room).
+Themes of masculinity, sexuality, race, and class intertwine to create intricate narratives that influenced both the civil rights movement and the gay liberation movement in mid-20th-century America.
+His protagonists are often, but not exclusively, African-American, and gay and bisexual men feature prominently in his work (as in his 1956 novel Giovanni's Room).
 His characters typically face internal and external obstacles in their search for self- and social acceptance.

 Baldwin's work continues to influence artists and writers.
 His unfinished manuscript Remember This House was expanded and adapted as the 2016 documentary film I Am Not Your Negro, winning the BAFTA Award for Best Documentary.
 His 1974 novel If Beale Street Could Talk was adapted into a 2018 film of the same name, which earned widespread praise.